 6. One Touch Coffee

-Makes coffees with a single touch of the LCD display.
+Makes coffee with a single touch of the LCD display.
 It really couldn’t be easier.

 7. Incredible Customization